 There were no reasons cited of why the PortDesk shut down after receiving a fund in 2017 and even the Founder has not responded regarding the sudden shutdown.

 ContentMart was a marketplace where you could hire qualified writers for any writing job.
-It was not limited to blog or content writing.
-In fact, you could hire writers who could write a sales page, service page or anything that is related to writing.
+It was not limited to blogs or content writing.
+In fact, you could hire writers who could write a sales page, service page, or anything that is related to writing.